mees-/viktor-backend/README.md

 ### Running
 After getting the arduino setup, you are ready to run the server.
 Go to the backend folder and run
 `node src/index.js --port $PORT -d $PATH_TO_DATABASE -s $PATH_TO_ARDUINO_PORT -p $PATH_TO_PASSWORD_FILE`
 Don't forget to replace all variables starting with `$` with actual values.
-Everything except for `$PATH_TO_ARDUINO_PORT` can be ommited to use defaults.
+Everything except for `$PATH_TO_ARDUINO_PORT` can be omitted to use defaults.

 ### Testing
 When the server is up and running, go ahead and place a tag on the scanner, you will hear three short beeps, these indicate that the pass was denied, this is because it has not yet been added to a user in the database.